nilscox/static-site-webpack-plugin/README.md

 <details>
   <summary>Context (expand)</summary>

 This happened to me while rendering a site which uses `@emotion/react`, and a solution would be to use webpack's `aliasFields`, as described in [this issue](https://github.com/emotion-js/emotion/issues/1246#issuecomment-601363607).
-It did help a bit, but then my ssr bundle was depending on standard node packages (such as `stream`), which are not available in the enviroment the code is evaluated.
+It did help a bit, but then my ssr bundle was depending on standard node packages (such as `stream`), which are not available in the environment the code is evaluated.

 But the comment right above on the gitub issue advises to handle this problem with the SSR solution that is used.
 This is where the idea of a webpack plugin making two builds, one for each environment, came from.